 Figure~\ref{fig:case_analysis}(a) illustrates a qualitative shift: rubric-based training not only reduces the overall false positive rate but also transforms \emph{what kinds} of false positives occur.

 \paragraph{Rubric rewards suppress critical errors.} The most notable effect is on the \textit{Miracle Steps} category.
-Our method reduces such cases by 71\% (from 175 to 50), indicating a substantial suppression of memorization-driven final-answer recalls without valid reasoning.
-Large reductions are also observed in other high-impact failure modes: \textit{Neglected Operational Preconditions} (from 232 to 113) and \textit{Unverified Assumptions} (from 213 to 167).
-These decreases confirm that the RRM is effective at detecting—and thereby discouraging—critical lapses in rigor.
+Our method reduces such cases by 71\% (175 $\rightarrow$ 50), indicating a substantial suppression of shortcut-driven answer recalls without valid reasoning.
+Large reductions are also observed in other high-impact failure modes: \textit{Neglected Operational Preconditions} (232 $\rightarrow$ 113) and \textit{Unverified Assumptions} (213 $\rightarrow$ 167).
+These decreases confirm that the RRM is effective at detecting and discouraging critical lapses in rigor.

-\paragraph{More detailed reasoning with minor flaws as a side effect.} Interestingly, some categories increase in frequency, notably \textit{Outcome Irrelevance} (from 67 to 118).
-We view this not as regression, but as a side effect of a detailed reasoning process: by encouraging models to attempt complete, step-by-step derivations (including verification steps), we increase the chance of minor, localized mistakes arising inside an otherwise coherent reasoning chain.
-This effect aligns with Figure~\ref{fig:case_analysis}(b), which shows that rubric-based training encourages the model to generate more detailed and explicit reasoning steps, resulting in longer outputs.
-While not all added verbosity is productive, it reflects the model's attempt to build a complete logical chain, a behavior directly incentivized by the rubric.
-In such cases, the final answer remains correct, and the error occurs in a secondary verification or auxiliary computation (see Appendix~\ref{app:case_study} for an example).
+\paragraph{More detailed reasoning with minor flaws as a side effect.} Interestingly, some categories increase in frequency, notably \textit{Outcome Irrelevance} (67 $\rightarrow$ 118).
+We view this not as regression, but as a side effect of more detailed reasoning: by encouraging complete, step-by-step derivations, we increase the chance of minor, localized mistakes in an otherwise coherent chain (see Appendix~\ref{app:case_study} for an example).
+As shown in Figure~\ref{fig:case_analysis}(b), rubric-based training produces longer outputs, reflecting the model's attempt to build a complete logical chain.
+Crucially, this does not constitute verbosity-based reward hacking: a Pearson correlation of $\rho = -0.24$ between response length and verified correctness indicates that longer responses are actually \emph{less} likely to be verified as correct.